Skip to content

 Math Expressions

-Math expressions let you compute values inline on either side of a comparison, without needing to pre-compute fields in your data.
+Math expressions let you compute values inline on either side of a comparison, or inside computed values, without needing to pre-compute fields in your data.

 Math expressions support full nested arithmetic: